-If your bribe vocabulary was limited to ‘chai paani’ and ‘baksheesh’, the ACB is here to provide you a crash course.
-After catching 181 cops in the act of accepting bribes, they have prepared a list of phrases that are commonly used to demand money
+After catching 181 cops in the act of accepting bribes, the Anti Corruption Bureau personnel have prepared a list of phrases that are commonly used by policemen to demand money

 While every true-blue Mumbaikar already has it in his DNA, every migrant soon realises that there are three magic words that have a very good chance of getting you out of sticky situations with the traffic cops jau dya saheb (please let me go/ let this one pass).